A diffusion-based spatio-temporal extension of Gaussian Mat\'ern fields

 Let $\Phi_t = \{\phi_1(t), ..., \phi_{N_t}(t) \}$ be a set of piecewise linear basis functions in time, on a regular grid, and consider precision matrices on the coefficients for a linear combination of these basis functions.
 We want to obtain a GMRF representation of a stationary process Ornstein-Uhlenbeck process $z(t)$, such that

-as a GMRF, where $\epsilon$ is white noise.
-However, we instead represent the equivalent stochastic process
+where $\epsilon$ is white noise.
+However, we can instead use the equivalent stochastic process model